daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Anaconda

-  The following directions are for use on Ubuntu servers.
-Administrative rights are required.
-Unless otherwise specified, type and run each line individually.
+  :warning: The following directions are for use on Ubuntu servers.
+Administrative rights are required. :warning:

   #### Anaconda Installation <a name="loading-anaconda"></a>